AnghelStirbacu/devart-template/project_summary.md

 # Project Title
-Insert the name of your project
+Wear you all the time

 ## Authors
 Anca Stirbacu